-Getting started with your own data
+Getting started with your data

 This tutorial shows how to begin to run decoding experiments using your own data.
 Most of the steps below are similar to those described in the basic tutorial so we recommend going through that tutorial first since it describes the several of the steps below in more detail.